 -

-- Restart your iPhone: A simple restart can often resolve minor software glitches.
+Restart Your iPhone: A simple restart often resolves minor software glitches that might be interfering with auto-rotate functionality.

-- Check for iOS Updates: Ensure your iPhone is running the latest version of iOS.
+Check for Software Updates: Ensure your iPhone is running the latest iOS version.
 Outdated software can sometimes cause unexpected behavior.
+Go to Settings > General > Software Update to check for updates.